Travis Jankowski Preview, Player Props: Rangers vs. Mets

 Travis Jankowski At The Plate

-- Jankowski has reached base via a hit in 43 games this season (of 77 played), and had multiple hits in 15 of those games.
+- Jankowski has picked up a hit in 56.4% of his 78 games this season, with multiple hits in 19.2% of them.

-- He has gone deep in one of 77 games, and in 0.4% of his plate appearances.
+- He has homered in one of 78 games, and in 0.4% of his plate appearances.

-- In 20 games this season (26.0%), Jankowski has picked up an RBI, and in six of those games (7.8%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In 25.6% of his games this year, Jankowski has had at least one RBI.
+He's picked up more than one in 7.7% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.